rgwch/mikrorest/docs/classes/MikroRest.md

 Defined in: index.ts:92

 The constructor creates practical defaults for the MikroRest instance.
-Modify as needed with options
+Modify as needed with options.

 #### Parameters